Home > European Destinations > Poland > Things to Do in Warsaw on a Layover: Top Sights in One Day

 Walking Along the Vistula River

-The area along the Vistula River isn’t tourist.
+The area along the Vistula River isn’t touristy.
 Instead, I saw a bunch of locals out enjoying the walking path.
 There were also many boats using the river for transportation.

 A Boat on the Vistula River